Tender Port

 - Early tenders offer cooler weather, better photos (morning light), and smaller crowds.
 Last tender back can have long waits — leave buffer time.

 - The village is tiny but steep — Castello Brown and San Giorgio involve real climbing.
 Pace yourself in summer heat.
+Those with limited mobility should plan for flat harbor-level activities instead.

 - ATMs exist but bring cash for small purchases.
 Credit cards accepted but some shops prefer cash for items under €20.